Skip to content

 Be amiable, but avoid giving out too much information about your plans or room number to strangers.

-Keep Your Essentials like credit card, phone, and passport near you.
+Keep Your Essentials like a credit card, phone, and passport near you.

-Safe Hostel-Friendly Countries for Solo Female Travelers Traveling Alone
+Safe Hostel-Friendly Countries for Solo Female Travelers Traveling Alonesecure places for women traveling alone

 These nations and cities are renowned for having excellent secure hostels for women traveling alone: